Pamungkas (singer): Music career

 Pamungkas joined a band called Potenzio in 2009, and they released an album titled Jingga.

 Pamungkas released his debut solo album, Walk the Talk, in 2018 to popular acclaim.
 The album was in fact first released in 2017 with 10 songs, but re-released in 2018 with six more songs and a new cover.
 Most of the songs are written in English but three are in Indonesian.
 Songs in the album such as "Sorry", "One Only" and "Kenangan Manis" ("Sweet Memories") received over 30 million streams.

 In 2019, he released his second album Flying Solo.
 This was followed by remixed albums of Walk The Talk as well as Flying Solo, and in 2020 The End Of Flying Solo Era.

 In 2020, he released Solipsism and then a reworked companion album Solipsism 0.2 in 2021.
 Pamungkas became the most-streamed Indonesian artist in 2020 on Spotify Wrapped list.
 The Walk the Walk album was also the most-streamed album of 2020 in Indonesia, and the track "One Only" one of the top five most-streamed Indonesian songs.

 In April 2021, Pamungkas' song "To the Bone" from Flying Solo became the longest-running top song on Spotify's Indonesia Top 50 chart.
 The video for the song has received over 240 million views on YouTube by July 2022.

 He recorded two covers of songs by Dewa 19 in 2021: "Pupus" and "Risalah Hati".

 In June 2022, Pamungkas released an album titled Birdy.
 The title track was released as a single, however, it caused controversy when it was revealed to show similarity to Charles Bukowski's poem "The Bluebird".
 He announced his first tour outside Indonesia, starting with shows in Philippines, Thailand, Malaysia and Singapore.

 In January 2024, Pamungkas announced that he has joined a rock band, The Krankers, as the drummer.
+He released his fifth studio album, Hardcore Romance, in August 2024.